-GoDaddy, one of the largest web hosting providers, offers $12 hosting for the first year and a free domain.
+BlueHost, one of the largest web hosting providers, offers hosting starting at $2.95 per month and a free domain for the first year.
 That’s a business expense any edupreneur can cover.
 I recommend starting with a simple WordPress site.
 There are thousands of free templates you can use to design your website and start creating content.
 Check out our top 10 content marketing tips for ideas about what to write.

 Building an audience around a website takes time, but it gives your online business a home base where learners always know they can find you.
 Social media sites come and go, and online course hosting platforms, ebook retailers, and other networks won’t be around forever.
 Establishing your website early on protects your business by centering it around an asset that only you control.

 Merch and Related Products

 It’s a rare edupreneur who can sell T-shirts with their name on them, but that doesn’t mean you can’t earn income from selling products.
 Thanks to print on demand technology, it costs nothing to create designs and offer them for sale.
 You only pay for manufacturing once the sale has been made, and it is taken directly out of the purchase price, leaving you with nothing but profit.

 You can use this technology to cheaply print branded products (pens, notebooks, mugs) for distribution at seminars or speaking engagements, but you can also offer related products with more mass appeal.
 For example, if you teach a course on how to fish, you could create a range of fishing-related merchandise.
 Sites such as enable edupreneurs to hire graphic designers at low rates, meaning you can quickly create massive product lines at very little cost.